Computational Pathology: A Survey Review and The Way Forward

 Accordingly, most works focus on gliomas and more specifically glioblastoma, the most aggressive and invasive form of glioma.
 Due to glioblastoma's extremely low survival rate of $5\%$ after 5 years, compared to a low grade glioma's survival rate of over $50\%$ after 5 years \cite{www.cancer.ca,34}, it is critical to distinguish the two forms for improved patient care and prognosis.
-For instance, the achieved state-of-the-art classification accuracy on the 2014 MICCAI Grand Challenge dataset was achieved in \cite{34}.
-However, on completely unseen datasets, performance varied from $84\%$ to $93\%$.
-This shows the complexity of the diseases; low grade glioma (LGG) versus glioblastoma multiforme (GBM) classification is not a trivial task.
-Not only do their appearances vary in pathological samples, the diagnosis is often made from a few distinct features in a small slide region \cite{34}.
-Thus, when building a glioma classification pipeline, selecting relatively small slide regions for the evaluation would be a reasonable procedure.

 \textit{\textbf{Liver}} Liver cancer is one of the most common causes of cancer death \cite{world_health_organization}.
 In particular, hepatocellular carcinoma (HCC) is the most common type of primary liver cancer and has various subtypes, but they generally have little impact on treatment \cite{kim2020histopathological}.
 Histogolical grade is divided into nuclear features and differentiation, which directly correlate to tumour size, presentation, and metastatic rate \cite{lauwers2002prognostic, spolverato2015hepatic}.